ullibodnar/Not-a-Test/README.md

 <br />
 6. Smash that 'Open PR' button!
 <br />
-7. Code Sandbox should pop up a dialogue saying that it is creating the pull request, when you see movement in the background, click outside of the modal.
+7. Code Sandbox should pop up a dialogue saying that it is creating the pull request.
+Once you see movement in the background, click outside of the modal.
 <br />
-8. In the top left corner you should see a link to your new GitHub fork.
+8. In the top left corner, you should see a link to your new GitHub fork.
 Click it.
 This should open in a new tab.
 <img src="./images/11.png" width="300">
 <br />
 9. Hit the green 'Compare & Pull Request' button inside of the yellow dialogue box.
 The subject and description fields should already contain what you wrote earlier.